-ADAPTIVE MANAGEMENT FOR CONSERVATION: Course 1: Collaborative & Community Based Conservation
+ADAPTIVE MANAGEMENT FOR CONSERVATION: Course: Collaborative & Community-based Conservation

-This course addresses the growing need for skills of professionals and community leaders to collaborate and work in complex stakeholder environments and with communities to achieve protected area and natural resource conservation.
+This course addresses the growing need for professionals and community leaders to have the skills to collaborate with local communities and work in complex stakeholder environments to achieve protected area and natural resource conservation.

 Collaboration is vital for conservation and essential for supporting sustainable livelihoods in and around protected areas.
-Collaboration is a critical aspect of the human dimension of conservation and requires a special set of skills, knowledge and supporting systems as well as a high degree of adaptability to be successful.
-Effective collaboration demands persistence and strategic leadership to navigate through the inevitable complexity of bio-cultural linkages for a protected area and to negotiate the interests of many stakeholders.
+Collaboration requires a special set of skills, knowledge and supporting systems, as well as a high degree of adaptability, to be successful.
+Effective collaboration demands persistence and strategic leadership to navigate the bio-cultural linkages of protected areas and to negotiate the interests of many stakeholders.

 Conservation is no longer viewed as the pursuit of governments or locking up of areas but is instead seen as a partnership that engages all local interests, values, knowledge and management capacities.
-Communities commonly undertake roles of stewards, guardians or supporters of conservation areas, and it is essential that government agencies, non-government organisations, local businesses, communities and individuals work together in the development of the conservation program and its design.
+Communities commonly undertake roles of stewards, guardians or supporters of conservation areas, and it is essential that government agencies, non-government organisations, local businesses, communities and individuals work effectively together.

-This is a practical program to help build the capacity of individuals, organisations and communities through examining new skills and systems that can ensure successful collaborative outcomes.
-We will explore the concepts, apply strategic thinking and examine the best tools and practices for collaboration at all levels, with both internal and external stakeholders.
+This is a practical program that examines the best tools and practices for collaboration at all levels, with both internal and external stakeholders.

-This program begins with the individual - exploring leadership strengths and weaknesses and the benefits of working collectively and engaging with multiple perspectives, values and solutions.
+This program begins with the individual - applying strategic thinking, and exploring leadership qualities and the benefits of working collectively and engaging with multiple perspectives, values and solutions.

 The course covers:

-- The biocultural aspects of conservation and the value proposition necessary for collaborative conservation for each stakeholder.
+- The biocultural aspects of conservation and the value proposition necessary for collaborative conservation with each stakeholder.